-Avocados, peaches, nectarines, olives, dates, and mangoes all have one thing in common: Each has a pit that needs to be removed before you use the fruit in a recipe.
-While pitting fruits is by no means difficult, different styles of fruits require different approaches to removing the pit.
+Avocados, peaches, nectarines, olives, dates, and mangoes all have one thing in common: A pit that needs to be removed before you use the fruit in a recipe.
+While pitting fruits is not difficult, different fruits require different approaches to removing the pit.
 We'll give you tips and tricks for each.
 You might even be surprised by some of them (like our trick for pitting cherries without a cherry pitter).
 Once you master these easy methods, you'll be well on your way to fresh cherry pies, peach cobblers, and all the avocado toast you can eat.

 Soft, fleshy fruits with pits in the middle are known as "stone fruits" or "drupes."
 The pits themselves are made of the seed of a fruit surrounded by a hard shell.
 Fruit pits are inedible.

 If you're planning on eating the fruit out of your hand and not using it for cooking or baking, you don't have to pit the fruit.
-Generally, you can eat around the pits of cherries, peaches, nectarines, plums, and olives.
+Generally you can eat around the pits of cherries, peaches, nectarines, plums, and olives.
 So go ahead and pack unpitted peaches, plums, and nectarines in a picnic basket.
 Serve unpitted olives on an appetizer buffet, or offer a big bowl of unpitted cherries on a dessert buffet.
 Just be sure to provide a convenient receptacle for the pits.

 The easiest way to pit cherries is with a cherry pitter, a handy gadget available at kitchen supply stores.
 Here's how to use one:

 - Wash and drain the cherries well in a colander.
-Remove the stems of cherries -- simply pull them off the fruit.
+Remove the stems—simply pull them off the fruit.

 - Place one cherry, stem end up, into the center of the open-hole tray of the cherry pitter.